ParkerBywater47/Parker-TeX/README.md

 Ideally, commands with no arguments could be treated as a keyword in order to remove the requirement of typing '[]' at the end of each command.
 Implementing this is problematic though for the following reasons.
 First, I haven't found a way read in command defintions from any given package or class.
 Given that this process isn't automated, somebody (me) would have to manually add commands to a set of keywords as different users request them.
 Not very efficient.

+Given the way Parker-Tex parses commands, most LaTeX code will come out of the parser untouched.
+But, as there are a few bits of LaTeX syntax which will be altered upon compilation, Parker-TeX defines a command to circumvent the issue.
+This command is `littex[]`.
+The argument passed to this is untouched by the Parker-TeX parser.

 ## Various Bug Fixes
 ### Alignment type environments